oncomouse/courses/2021/engl353fall2021.md

 The list of [writing exercises](#writing-exercises) is at the bottom of this document.

+#### Grading for Writing Exercises

+I will be marking your writing exercises as "satisfactory" and "unsatisfactory."
+A mark of "unsatisfactory" will be accompanied by comments on how to improve the exercise.
+If you wish to change an "unsatisfactory" to a "satisfactory," you may revise your document along the lines of my comments and **email me** the updated exercise.
+Assuming the changes are now "satisfactory," the mark will be changed.

 ### Position Paper (2)

 Twice (in weeks 7 and 10), you will produce a short paper (2-3 pages, double-spaced) that takes a position on a particular selection from one of the texts we have read so far in class.